Table of Contents

 - How Long Does It Take for a Dog to Show She's Pregnant?

-If it was, you may have already done some research to find out more about the canine gestation period and what to expect when your dog is expecting.
+If it was, you might have already done some research to find out more about the canine gestation period and what to know when your dog is expecting.

-Knowing how to tell if your dog is pregnant is an important step in this process.
+Knowing how to tell if your dog is pregnant is an important step in this process along with other details, such as:

 While this article will answer some of your dog's pregnancy questions, it's important that you take your pet to see a veterinarian as soon as possible.